nicolabs/nicolabs.net/_preposts/Speed-up-automated-docker-build-with-github-actions.md

     cache-to: type=local,dest=/tmp/.buildx-cache,mode=max
 ```

-For me, this reduced the build time of individual jobs using the cache from ~45 minutes to 5-10 minutes !
+For me, this reduced the build time of individual jobs using the cache **from ~45 minutes to 5-10 minutes !**

 ### There is an overhead

-Why did I say that the jobs build in 5-10 minutes ?
-Why don't the same jobs have the same duration ?
+With this technique, subsequent runs of the same job will still vary (this is why I've stated a 5-10 min. variation above).

-Because *actions/cache* works by saving and retrieving the cache from a remote URL.
-The more the cache grows, the longer it takes to get and save it.
+It is due to *actions/cache*, which saves and retrieves the cache from a remote storage (S3 or alike). **The more the cache grows, the longer it takes to get and save it.**

-I've observed varying overheads from 1 min. for a 2GB cache up to 7 min. for a 4GB+ cache (including both download and upload).
+I've observed varying overheads from 1 min. for a 2GB cache, up to 7 min. for a 4GB+ cache (including both download and upload).
+Repeat this for every job...

-The exact pattern depends on what you put inside but this is something you should definitely keep in mind, as caching may not be worth it depending on your build's profile.
+The exact pattern depends on what you put in the cache but this is something you should definitely keep in mind, as caching may not be worth it, for instance if your build is fast and uses a large cache.

 ### There is a size limit